prometheuxresearch/docs/docs/learn/vadalog/06-data-sources.md

 ### Alternative: Using struct:get Function

-For accessing individual nested fields in Datalog rules (without SQL), you can use the `struct:get` function.
+For accessing individual nested fields in Vadalog rules (without SQL), you can use the `struct:get` function.
 Note that the variable must be on the left side of the assignment:

 ```prolog
 @bind("orders", "json", "data/orders", "orders.json").